contentful/slash-developers/docs/ruby/tutorials/getting-started-with-contentful-cma-and-ruby.md

 category.update(displayField: 'name')
 ~~~

-Last but not least, we add a content type for author entry:
+Last but not least, we add a content type for authors:

 ~~~ ruby
 author = space.content_types.create(name: 'Author')